nicoware-dev/starkhive/README.md

 StarkHive is and will always be open source!
 We strongly encourage users to self-host their own instance of StarkHive.
 This gives you full control over your data and agents while learning about the technology.

-For detailed implementation guidance, see our [plugin documentation](docs/plugin-starkhive.md) and [development resources](docs/resources.md).
+For detailed implementation guidance, see our [plugin documentation](docs/plugin-starkhive.md).

 ### Requirements for Self-Hosting
 - Server or cloud instance (e.g., AWS, DigitalOcean, or your local machine)